 If China's coal boom really is waning — and that's still a big "if" — it would be a huge deal for climate change.
 In theory, the end of China's coal boom would make it a lot easier for the world to slow down global warming.
 But there's a catch: China would still need to deal with all of its existing plants.
 And that's much more difficult.

-1) China's coal use has been the main factor driving up global emissions lately
+1) China's coal use is a huge factor driving up global emissions

 Between 2002 and 2012, the amount of carbon-dioxide emissions that humans emit each year rose by about 8.4 billion tons.
 More than half of that growth — 4.5 billion tons — came from China's increased coal use.